0jscsshtml/brickscodes/README.md

   * Records can be viewed in the backend via Bricks Form Submission, with the form's status.
 (Planned support for 'View Form Submission in Frontend' in the Custom Element.)
   * If the form is submitted normally, it follows the default behavior.
   * If submitted as a draft (incomplete form), all filled-in data is saved.
 The user will receive an email containing a secure, time-based token URL.
+  * If submitted as a draft, you may choose to exclude fields from saving.
   * Upon clicking the link, the user is automatically returned to the form page, where the token is validated, and the form is pre-filled with the saved data.
   * Subsequent submissions, whether normal or draft, will update the existing record in the database (no new entries), with proper data sanitization.

 In-Progress
 * Custom Registration ( Support ACF Custom Fields)
+* Webhook
 * Frontend Update User Profile Form ( Support ACF Custom Fields)
 * Frontend Create Post Form ( Support ACF Custom Fields)
 * Frontend Edit Post Form ( Support ACF Custom Fields)